 By now most everyone realizes that video is a major tool for businesses to use in their marketing, sales, training, and operations.
 We’ve been told that video is more valuable than ever because it can be used on several platforms, in several locations, simultaneously.
 It can also be accessed on several types of devices, like phones, computers, iPads, etc. So, what are the most important video production services you could maximize to improve your video marketing strategy?
-Here are the top 4 services you might want to consider hiring out for your video projects.
+Here are the top 4 video production services you might want to consider hiring out for your video projects.

 First, it’s important to understand why you’re creating video.
 If you’re creating video because everyone else is, but don’t have a strategy for using it, we think you’ll be doing yourself a disservice.
 At this point, you’ll want to think about where you’ll be placing your video.
 Will it be social media?
 Will it be a stand alone web video on your site?
 Having video is only half the battle, using video to its maximum potential can help you win the battle.
 Imagine placing a video somewhere that your potential clients will see.
 What would happen?
 Now imagine if you placed the finished product where your ideal clients will never see.
 Big difference!
 You may want to say, “No kidding!” but we’ve seen it too many times where a potential client wants to make a video without a strategic plan on how they’ll use it effectively and return on their investment of time and money.